fontforge/libspiro/bezctx.md

     return &amp;result->base;
 }

-/* Finishes an old fontforge bezier context, and returns the contour which was created */ struct splinepointlist * bezctx_ff_close(bezctx *z)
+/* Finishes an old fontforge bézier context, and returns the contour which was created */ struct splinepointlist * bezctx_ff_close(bezctx *z)
 {